stitchfix/stitchfix.github.io/README.md

 # TODO

-- full job descriptions
+- Stitch Fix Technology in place of "About" in nav (maybe to the left?)
+- footer, link back to stitchfix.com and about page there, board members, etc
+- mobile menu
 - job list
 - jobs in top nav
-- Stitch Fix Technology in place of "About" in nav (maybe to the left?)
-- footer, link back to stitchfix.com and about page there, board members, etc
-- locations? at least highlight remote as possibility
 - following achor from another page scrolls to correct position
 - copy
-- mobile menu
 - brandon/new branding guidelines
 - blog related posts?
 - team bios?